-The DUTCH test or Dried Urine Test for Comprehensive Hormones is fairly new in the industry.
-It is developed by Precision Analytical Inc. Laboratory.
-It is designed to provide complete information about all your hormones in the body, without using an invasive procedure!
-Here’s an introductory video about the DUTCH Test with the creator himself, Mark Newman.
-Watch this.
-(5.28 minutes)
+The DUTCH test or Dried Urine Test for Comprehensive Hormones is new in the industry.
+This test is designed by Precision Analytical Inc. Laboratory.
+It provides complete information about all your hormones in the body, without using an invasive procedure!
+Here’s an introductory video about the DUTCH Test with the creator himself, Mark Newman (5:23):

 - Free cortisol pattern